Alexandra Park, Manchester: Design

+Flora and fauna

+A number of Red Eared Terrapins, a species of small turtle, are known to inhabit the lake in the park.
+Their provenance has been attributed to the huge popularity of the Teenage Mutant Ninja Turtles franchise in the 1980s and 90s, during which thousands of UK families bought pets of turtles which may have been discarded once the fad ended.
+In 2013 a post on the Friends of Alexandra Park Facebook group called for the family of Floridian Red-Eared Turtles in the lake to be re-housed as they were eating the fish.

 Demonstrations

 Keir Hardie organised the first known Independent Labour Party May Day rally in the park on 2 May 1892 which attracted about 60,000 people.

 The park was the venue for the great Manchester Women's Suffrage Demonstration of 24 October 1908 with a procession from Albert Square, and other suffrage demonstrations.
 On 11 November 1913, suffragette Kitty Marion planted a bomb that damaged the cactus house.
 A speaker's corner operated at the Northwest gate.
 Local Quakers collected signatures at the park gates in 1916 calling for peace.
 James Larkin spoke at a demonstration on 14 September 1913 at a rally in support of the Dublin lock-out.
 Oswald Mosley attempted to campaign in the park against immigration in 1960.
 Rock Against Racism organised several events in the park, one on 15 July 1978 featuring Steel Pulse and the Buzzcocks.

 Entertainment

 The park is the site of the annual Manchester Caribbean Carnival.
 Part of Manchester's Black History Trail crosses the park.
 In the 1970s, Children's Christian Crusade gatherings were hosted in the park annually.

 The park gave its name to the nearby Alexandra Park station, until the station's name changed to Wilbraham Road, on amalgamation in 1923, in order to avoid ticketing confusion.

 There was also a nearby Alexandra Park Aerodrome during WW1 and for a few years afterward.
 That site is now Hough End Playing Fields.

 The park gives its name to a nearby council estate, developed in the 1960s.
 The previous Alexandra Park estate was the birthplace, in 1858, of Emmeline Pankhurst.